HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Method

 \subsection{Training Dataset and Dataloader}

+Our pre-training dataset includes RedPajama-1T \cite{together2023redpajama}, peS2o \cite{peS2o}, and OpenWebMath \cite{paster2023openwebmath}. \modelname-7B is purely trained on RedPajama-1T with 1.8 trillion tokens. \modelname-70B is initially trained on RedPajama-1T over 1.4 trillion tokens and is then continually trained on an up-sampled dataset with RedPajama-1T, peS2o and OpenWebMath for 400B tokens (see Section \ref{sec:upsampling} for details).

-Our pre-training dataset includes a mix of data from various publicly available sources.
-It does not contain any data from Amazon or AWS customers, products, or services.
-We designed a novel dataloader for online example packing to process our datasets for training.
-It performs both tokenization and packing online during training.
-In contrast to the offline packing approach, this saves a lot of developer time and compute resources specially for large datasets, and multiple experiments with different datasets and tokenizers.
-Note that the online tokenization has no impact on training throughput as the tokenization for future samples/batch happens during forward-backward pass of current samples/batch - we use CPU for tokenization and \trainium device for training, so the computations are in parallel.
-The online sample packing dataloader requires one or more dataset files in Apache Arrow format \cite{arrow2020}.
-At first, all samples in the dataset are shuffled randomly and split into several subsets according to the total data parallel ranks.
+We designed a novel dataloader which performs both tokenization and packing \textit{online} during training.
+The dataloader takes one or more dataset files in Apache Arrow format \cite{arrow2020}.
+All samples are randomly shuffled and split into several subsets according to the total DP ranks.
 Each data split is treated as an independent data stream.
-For training efficiency, we use sample concatenation i.e. if a sample is shorter than the maximum sequence length of the model, we concatenate it with the following sample(s) to curate a sequence with total length equal or more than maximum sequence length.
-Any left over tokens from current sample is used in the following sample of the batch.
-The samples within a sequence is concatenated with a special end of sentence token.
-This gives the model necessary information to infer that the text separated by end of sentence token are unrelated~\cite{gpt3}.
-Note that the concatenated samples may be from very different sources or can be of different formats (e.g. natural language and codes).
-Finally, each batch of samples are tokenized on the fly.
-This online dataloader also has the functionality to save the internal states to checkpoint which enables us to resume the states from loaded checkpoint and continue training, in case of unexpected failures.
+For training efficiency, we use sample concatenation, i.e., if a sample is shorter than the maximum sequence length of the model, we concatenate it with the following sample(s) to curate a sequence with total length equal or more than maximum sequence length.
+Any left over tokens from current concatenated sequence is used in the following sequence.
+The samples within a concatenated sequence is concatenated with a special end of sentence (EOS) token.
+This gives the model necessary information to infer that the text separated by EOS token are unrelated~\cite{gpt3}.
+Note that samples in the same concatenated sequence may be from very different sources or can be of different formats (e.g. natural language and codes).
+Finally, each batch of sequences are tokenized on the fly during the training.

+The online tokenization has no impact on training throughput as the tokenization for future samples/batch happens during forward-backward pass of current samples/batch - we use CPU for tokenization and \trainium~devices for training, so the computations are in parallel.
+In comparison, the offline dataloader requires pre-tokenization of entire datasets which costs a lot of developer time and compute resources for large datasets.
+The offline Nemo dataloader\cite{Harper_NeMo_a_toolkit}, for example, takes about 154 hours to pre-tokenize a dataset with 2 trillion tokens.